How to Get Kids to Eat Vegetables – Tips for Parents

 8. Let Them Pick Vegetables

-Take your little one to the grocery shopping with you and let them pick vegetables.
+Take your little one to the grocery store with you and let them pick vegetables.
 Nicely arranged fresh vegetables are a visual delight and can lure your kid into eating them too, as it will remind them of their little shopping activity.

 9. Let Them Cook